tenstorrent/tt-metal/docs/source/ttnn/dependencies/tt_lib.rst

 Complex Operations (Type 2)
 ---------------------------
-Type 2 Complex representation allows for more flexible storage than earlier one while providing same set of operations; specifically this storage allows for compute without the cost of split-concat implict in the Type 1 contiguous representations.
+Type 2 Complex representation allows for more flexible storage than earlier one while providing same set of operations; specifically this storage allows for compute without the cost of split-concat implicit in the Type 1 contiguous representations.

 Other Operations